 For a free legal consultation, call (310) 896-2723

-The reason assault and battery often go together is that usually, an assault will occur first and then a battery.
-For example, if someone tells another person they will throw a bottle at them, they have committed assault.
-If they then go on to throw that bottle, and actually hit another person, then they have committed battery.
+The reason assault and battery often go hand in hand is that, usually, an assault will occur first and then a battery.
+For instance, if someone tells another person they will throw a bottle at them, they have committed assault.
+If they then go on to throw that bottle and it actually hits the person, then they have committed battery.

 People are often arrested on charges of assault without any charge of battery because they threaten violence but do not carry it out.
 This can happen if either party walks away or if the aggressor is held back before they commit a violent act.

-Battery can also be charged without a charge of assault.
-However, this is far less common.
-Most acts of violence are precipitated by arguments.
-There are random acts of violence that sometimes occur where there is no preamble to the attack.
+A person can also be charged with battery without a charge of assault.
+However, this is far less common since most acts of violence start with arguments.
+That said, sometimes random acts of violence occur where there is no precursor to the attack.
 If someone is randomly attacked while walking down the street, their attacker may not have committed assault.

 The consequences for a conviction of assault or battery largely depend upon whether you are facing a misdemeanor or felony charge.